code-rhapsodie/dataflow-bundle/README.md

 ```

 With this configuration, the option `fileName` is required.
 For an advanced usage of the option resolver, read the [Symfony documentation](https://symfony.com/doc/current/components/options_resolver.html).

+For asynchronous management, `AbstractDataflowType` come with two default options :
+- loopInterval : default to 0.
+Update this interval if you wish customise the `tick` loop duration.
+- emitInterval : default to 0.
+Update this interval to have a control when reader must emit new data in the flow pipeline.

 ### Logging